jansppenrade2/Docker-Container-Updater/README.md

 ## Getting Started

 > ⚠️ The default configuration has **test mode enabled**.
 Safety first 😉!
 After you've run your first test, checked for errors, and reviewed the generated Docker run commands, you can disable test mode in your configuration *(see [Configuration](#configuration))*.
-This project is currently in its early stages, and any feedback on potential issues would be greatly appreciated.

 ### Choose your method
 Here are two methods to get this tool up and running: